OVW Webinar & Training Materials

 ASISTA Services to OVW Grantees & Sub-grantees

-NEW Resource: ASISTA Flyer: Services to OVW Grantees & Sub-grantees (Updated Nov.
-2022)
+Updated Resource: ASISTA Flyer: Services to OVW Grantees & Sub-grantees (Updated Aug.
+2024)

-The updated ASISTA Flyer has direct links to the orientation session recording and other service for OVW LAV grantees/sub-grantees and STOP sub-grantees.
+Check out the updated ASISTA Flyer for direct links and information on ASISTA services for OVW LAV grantees/sub-grantees, ELSI grantees, and STOP sub-grantees.

 ASISTA's OVW Orientation Call (March 29, 2023)